Dynamical Variational Autoencoders: A Comprehensive Review: Generative model

-In \eqref{chain_rule_1}, the sampling is causal because we alternate between sampling $\myz[t]$ and $\myx[t]$ from $t=1$ to $2$.
-On the contrary, in \eqref{chain_rule_2} the sampling is not causal because we first have to sample the complete sequence of latent vectors $\myz[1:2]$ before sampling $\myx[1]$, then $\myx[2]$.
-This principle generalizes to much longer sequences of course.
+In \eqref{chain_rule_1}, the sampling is causal because we alternate between sampling $\myz[t]$ and $\myx[t]$ from their past value or their past and present values, from $t=1$ to $2$.
+In contrast, in \eqref{chain_rule_2}, the sampling is not causal because we first have to sample the complete sequence of latent vectors $\myz[1:2]$ before sampling $\myx[1]$, and then $\myx[2]$.
+This principle generalizes to much longer sequences.

 In the DVAE literature, causal modeling is the most popular approach.
-In the following, we will therefore focus on causal modeling, but the general methodology is very similar for non-causal modeling.
-Actually, to the best of our knowledge, only one non-causal model was proposed in the literature: The RVAE model of \citep{leglaive2020recurrent}.
-In fact, both causal and non-causal versions of the RVAE were proposed in this paper, and both versions will be presented in Section~\ref{sec:RVAE}.
+In what follows, we will therefore focus on causal modeling, but the general methodology is similar for noncausal modeling.
+To the best of our knowledge, only one noncausal model has been proposed in the literature: the RVAE model \citep{leglaive2020recurrent}.
+In fact, both causal and noncausal versions of RVAE were proposed in this paper, and both versions will be presented in Section~\ref{sec:RVAE}.

 In (causal) DVAEs, the joint distribution of the latent and observed sequences is first factorized according to the time indices using the chain rule: